mack-trucklines/beta/README.md

 # beta
-Second Repository for easy passing of DigitalOcean Hacktober
+Second Repository for easy passing of DigitalOcean Hacktober.
+Blah